-Phnom Sampeu is around 11 km from Battambang and again, we came across plenty of tourists who did cycle out there.
-However, since you can drive your motorbike up and around the hill itself and for the price of $2 entry ticket, it really is worth it.
+Phnom Sampeau is around 11 km from Battambang and again, we came across plenty of tourists who did cycle out there.
+However, since you can drive your motorbike up and around the hill itself and for the price of a $2 entry ticket, it really is worth it.

 You can either head straight to the top to work your way back down stopping at the many mini attractions en route, or vice versa.

-Our first stop was the Phnom Sampeu Kerirom Killing Caves, yet another Khmer Rouge execution site.
-We parked our bike at the large red arch entrance and walked uphill for about 10 minutes to reach an area that holds a number of statues which showcase some traditional Khmer beliefs and what they believe to be hell.
+Our first stop was the Phnom Sampeau Kirirom Killing Caves, yet another Khmer Rouge execution site.
+We parked our bikes at the large red arch entrance and walked uphill for about 10 minutes to reach an area that holds a number of statues that showcase some traditional Khmer beliefs and what they believe to be hell.
 Some statues replicate the hideous acts of torture the Khmer Rouge inflicted on the local people.

 We arrived at the cave, where Umai showed us the small collection of bones which were mostly skulls and bones belonging to babies and children.
 It was eerie being shown these by a child.

-Under the cave’s skylight is where thousands of innocent Cambodians were murdered.
-The Khmer Rouge would lead people above the cave and, next to the opening where they would strike the victim who would then fall into the cave – making such a beautiful serene place yet another mass grave.
+Under the cave’s skylight, thousands of innocent Cambodians were murdered.
+The Khmer Rouge would lead people above the cave and, next to the opening, they would strike the victim who would then fall into the cave – making such a beautiful serene place yet another mass grave.

-Umai patiently waited for us as she brought us back out towards the entrance; throw her opened palm out for her tip.
-We gave her $1 which is a lot if you think about it, but of course, her cheeky-self looked for more.
+Umai patiently waited for us as she brought us back out towards the entrance; throwing her opened palm out for her tip.
+We gave her $1 which is a lot if you think about it, but of course, her cheeky self looked for more.
 When we politely explained that we had no more change she thanked us and sent us on our merry way.

 Park the bike at the Big Buddha and walk behind the stalls towards the cave.